-N.B.: Having never had a blog before, I'm likely to write completely irrelevant, poorly-structured drivel until I pretend I've gotten the hang of things.
+N.B.: Having never had a blog before, I'm likely to write poorly-structured drivel until I pretend I've got the hang of things.
 (I'm also highly likely to overuse the ol' parentheses, but that's not specific to this blog.)

 How do you end a blog post?